google/speed-opportunity-finder/README.md

 1. create a new Google Cloud project
 1. create a new app engine application
 1. enable the Google Ads API for the project
-1. enable bigquery for the project
+1. enable BigQuery for the project
 1. enable firestore in native mode for the project
-1. enable cloud tasks api for the project
+1. enable cloud tasks API for the project
 1. enable cloud scheduler for the project
 1. enable the PageSpeed Insights API for the project
-1. create an API key for the [Pagespeed Insights API](https://developers.google.com/speed/docs/insights/v5/get-started#key)
+1. create an API key for the [PageSpeed Insights API](https://developers.google.com/speed/docs/insights/v5/get-started#key)
 1. in the cloud console, clone the source repository
 1. set the value of `APP_LOCATION` to the region you deployed the app to in